Barron County puts initial tornado damage estimate at $10M

 One man was killed and about two dozen others were injured when the twister struck Tuesday evening.

 The Chetek Chamber of Commerce says it'll continue providing services as long as they have volunteers and a need.
-They're looking for people to do physical labor like raking and excavating, food preparation and delivery, office work and more.
+It is looking for people to do physical labor such as raking and excavating, food preparation and delivery, office work and other tasks.

 Comments